Saarland: Before World War I

 The region of the Saarland was settled by the Celtic tribes of Treveri and Mediomatrici.
 The most impressive relic of their time is the remains of a fortress of refuge at Otzenhausen in the north of the Saarland.
-In the 1st century BC, the Roman Empire made the region part of its province of Belgica.
-The Celtic population mixed with the Roman immigrants.
-The region gained wealth, which can still be seen in the remains of Roman villas and villages.
+In the 1st century BC, the Roman Empire made the region part of its province of Belgica, and the Celtic population mixed with the Roman conquerors.
+The region became wealthy, which can still be seen in the remains of Roman villas and villages.

 Roman rule ended in the 5th century, when the Franks conquered the territory.
 For the next 1,300 years the region shared the history of the Kingdom of the Franks, the Carolingian Empire and the Holy Roman Empire.
 The region of the Saarland was divided into several small territories, some of which were ruled by sovereigns of adjoining regions.
 Most important of the local rulers were the counts of Nassau-Saarbrücken.
-Within the Holy Roman Empire these territories gained a wide range of independence, threatened, however, by the French kings, who sought, from the 17th century onwards, to incorporate all the territories on the western side of the river Rhine and repeatedly invaded the area in 1635, in 1676, in 1679, and in 1734, extending their realm to the river Saar and establishing the city and stronghold of Saarlouis in 1680.
+Within the Holy Roman Empire these territories gained a wide range of independence, threatened, however, by the French kings, who sought from the 17th century onwards to incorporate all the territories on the western side of the river Rhine.
+They invaded the area in 1635, 1676, 1679, and 1734, extending their realm to the river Saar and establishing the city and stronghold of Saarlouis in 1680.

 It was not the king of France but the armies of the French Revolution who terminated the independence of the states in the region of the Saarland.
 After 1792 they conquered the region and made it part of the French Republic.
 While a strip in the west belonged to the Moselle department, the centre in 1798 became part of the Sarre department, and the east became part of the Mont-Tonnerre department.
 After the defeat of Napoleon in 1815, the region was divided again.
 Most of it became part of the Prussian Rhine Province.
 Another part in the east, corresponding to the present Saarpfalz district, was allocated to the Kingdom of Bavaria.
 A small part in the northeast was ruled by the Duke of Oldenburg.